 Geology is an interdisciplinary science.
 Geologists employ principles of physics, chemistry, and biology to understand Earth history and Earth processes.
 Geologists should be broadly educated in the natural sciences and have diverse field and laboratory experience with rocks and fossils, which is the primary goal of the Geology major at Wooster.

 Wooster Geology majors enter a variety of occupations following graduation.
 Over half continue their studies in graduate school, receive an advanced degree in the geological sciences and enter a related profession.
 Perhaps the largest field of employment for our majors has been education, including college, early childhood to adolescent to young adult level teaching.
 Many Geology majors go directly into geologically related jobs, such as the environmental science industry, particularly environmental geology, hydrogeology, and environmental ethics/policy.
 Other Geology majors pursue diverse careers, including law, medicine, and banking.

 Unless otherwise noted, the 2017-2018 Senior Seminar and Geology Club meetings will be held on Thursdays, at 11:00 a.m., in Scovel 205.
 Geology Club lunch is in Lowry Dining Hall after the presentation.

-Dr. Maureen Raymo, Bruce C. Heezen Lamont Research Professor and Director of Lamont-Doherty Core Repository, Lamont-Doherty Earth Observatory of Columbia University, will present the 35th Annual Richard G. Osgood, Jr., Memorial Lecture.
-This lecture will be held on Wednesday, April 13, beginning at 7:30 p.m. in Lean Lecture room of Wishart Hall (303 E. University St.).
+Dr. Maureen Raymo, Bruce C. Heezen Lamont Research Professor and Director of Lamont-Doherty Core Repository, Lamont-Doherty Earth Observatory of Columbia University, will present the 37th Annual Richard G. Osgood, Jr., Memorial Lecture.
+Dr. Raymo's lecture will be held on Wednesday, April 11, beginning at 7:30 p.m. in Lean Lecture room of Wishart Hall (303 E. University St.).
 A dessert reception will precede this event.